 NEWS and EVENTS:

 ➤ The March non-ADHD partner support groups will open for registration on FEBRUARY 8.
 These groups fill very quickly, so please go to the non-ADHD support group page to see which dates and times might work for you, then return to the site on February 8 to register.

 The next groups after this set will run in the Fall of 2023, so if you want this support please don't miss your chance to register.

 Resources For those in relationships impacted by ADHD

 ADHD Effect In-Depth Couples' Seminar - Is your relationship in trouble?
 My highly acclaimed 8-session Zoom seminar has helped many couples thrive in healthier, happier relationships.
-The next live session STARTS January 11, 2023.
+The next live session begins Monday, March 13, 2023.